Michelle and Barack Obama Sports Complex

 The Michelle and Barack Obama Sports Complex, previously known as the Rancho Cienega Recreation Center, is a multibuilding sports complex in Baldwin Hills, Los Angeles.
+The complex is owned and operated by the city of Los Angeles Department of Recreation and Parks.

-The complex is named after Michelle and Barack Obama, where Barack Obama held a rally at the center in 2007.
+The complex is named after former U.S. First Lady Michelle Obama and her husband, former U.S. president Barack Obama.
+Barack Obama held a rally at the center in 2007.
 The complex neighbors Susan Miller Dorsey High School, who is partnered with it for its use in school events.

 History

-Park signage with the previous name, 2014.

 In 1936, plans for what would become the Rancho Cienega Playground was laid out, with construction beginning that same year.
 In 1937, the newly opened Susan Miller Dorsey High School partnered with the center to host its sporting events.
 Sports coach Benny Lefebvre served as a playground supervisor for the park in the 1930s.
-In 1998, the pool at the Center was renamed to the Celes King III Swimming Pool, honoring the businessman.
+In 1998, the pool at the center was renamed to the Celes King III Swimming Pool, honoring the businessman.

 In 2007 presidential candidate Barack Obama held a rally at the Rancho Cienega Recreation Center in the beginning of his campaign.
-In 2013, the Los Angeles Dodgers alongside the LA84 Foundation dedicated a Dodgers Dreamfield in the Center, with the field being the 30th Dreamfield they had unveiled.
+In 2013, the Los Angeles Dodgers alongside the LA84 Foundation dedicated a Dodgers Dreamfield in the center, with the field being the 30th Dreamfield they had unveiled.